The USM “E&E 2.0” Initiative:

 Saving Taxpayer Dollars, Spurring Innovation, and Improving Student Outcomes

-Effectiveness and Efficiency 2.0, known as “E&E 2.0”, is a critical new phase of the University System of Maryland’s (USM) legacy of efforts to yield savings and cost avoidance while enhancing quality.
+Effectiveness and Efficiency 2.0, known as “E&E 2.0,” continues the University System of Maryland’s (USM) legacy of efforts to yield savings and cost avoidance while enhancing quality.

-Under the E&E 2.0 Initiative, the USM is exploring such practices as streamlining outdated procurement policies and expanding the use of analytics tools to increase student success.
-E&E 2.0 will also examine other near-term plans for high-impact efficiency initiatives, including faculty retirement programs to renew faculty and take full advantage of emerging academic opportunities.
+Under the E&E 2.0 Initiative, the USM has improved such activities as streamlining outdated procurement policies and expanding the use of analytics tools to increase student success.
+E&E 2.0 will also examine other near-term plans for high-impact efficiency projects such as strategic sourcing.

-Several guiding principles frame the plan, including an emphasis on collaboration and inter-institutional activities and a commitment to optimal use of technology in campus and system-wide operations.
+Several guiding principles frame the initiative, including an emphasis on collaboration and inter-institutional activities and a commitment to optimal use of technology in campus and system-wide operations.
 A current initiative is directed towards collaborating on the standardization of business processes and supporting them by a new generation of enterprise technology.